tangkong/hutch-python/docs/source/yaml_files.rst

 ==========

 ``hutch-python`` uses a ``conf.yml`` file for basic configuration.
-This is a standard yaml file with eight valid keys:
+This is a standard yaml file with the following valid keys:
 ``hutch``, ``db``, ``load``, ``experiment``, ``obj_config``, ``daq_type``,
 ``daq_host``, and ``daq_platform``.